MagnusMouritzen/MagnusMouritzen/Game.md

 <img src="GM.png" alt="Guildmaster Cover" width="200"/>

-I led a group of developers including programmers, a security expert, writers, QA, and many playtesters to create this prototype of a game idea.
+I led a group of developers including programmers, a security expert, QA, and many playtesters to create this prototype of a game idea.
 It is made with C# in Unity.

 The game underwent many agile development cycles including design discussions, very rapid mini-prototypes played on paper with tokens, a larger paper-prototype tested on a dozen different players, and finally this digital prototype, which itself has gone through many cycles according to playtest results.